-{\bf Introduction:} Duality is ubiquitous in modern physics.
-It provides a succinct description of key connections among apparently different phenomena and unveil a series of titillating stories.
+Duality is ubiquitous in modern physics.
+It provides a succinct description of key connections among apparently different phenomena and consequently offers new perspectives to examine each of them.
 They are often referred to electric/magnetic duality, strong/weak duality or high/low duality.
 These dualities are closely linked in a "duality web", yet formal modeling has been illusive, thereby it will be natural to seek for an underling theoretical framework.
-Langlands program \citep*{10.1007/BFb0079065} is a mathematical coherent conjecture that offers a compelling and captivating story to connect a wide variety of mathematical concepts in terms of duality \citep*{gaitsgory2004vanishing,Frenkel:1995zp,Laumon,Hausel:2002ap,2000math.....12255F}.
-It is also related to high energy physics \citep*{Kapustin:2006pk,gukov2008,aganagic2018quantum}.
+Langlands program \cite{10.1007/BFb0079065} is a mathematical coherent conjecture that offers a compelling and captivating story to connect a wide variety of mathematical concepts in terms of duality \cite{gaitsgory2004vanishing,Frenkel:1995zp,Laumon,Hausel:2002ap,2000math.....12255F}.
+It is also related to high energy physics \cite{Kapustin:2006pk,gukov2008,aganagic2018quantum}.
 We aim at applying it to topological physics, which leads to enhance our knowledge on the "duality web".
 Topological invariance is a central concept in modern physics.
-Especially the quantum Hall effect \citep*{doi:10.1143/JPSJ.39.279,PhysRevB.23.5632,0022-3719-14-23-022,PhysRevLett.45.494} has led to a number of both theoretical and experimental studies of the problem.
+Especially the quantum Hall effect \cite{doi:10.1143/JPSJ.39.279,PhysRevB.23.5632,0022-3719-14-23-022,PhysRevLett.45.494} has led to a number of both theoretical and experimental studies of the problem.
 In this article we exploits the Langlands program to offer an unified description of 2d integer and fractional quantum Hall effect (IQHE and FQHE).
-Consequently it elicits a part of uncanny insights into various cardinal principles of physics and also sheds light on salutary applications of topological physics (e.g. topological quantum computation).
-Traditionally the IQHE $\sigma_{xy}=\frac{e^2}{h}n~(n\in\mathbb{Z})$ has been explained by the Kubo formula \citep*{doi:10.1143/JPSJ.12.570,1982PhLA...90..474W,0022-3719-15-22-005,PhysRevLett.49.405} and the Anderson localization model \citep*{PhysRev.109.1492,PRUISKEN1984277}.
-The FQHE has been explained by the Laughlin theory \citep*{PhysRevLett.50.1395} and composite particle models \citep*{doi:10.1142/S0217979292000037,PhysRevLett.63.199,PhysRevLett.62.86}.
+Consequently it elicits a part of uncanny insights into various cardinal principles of physics and also sheds light on useful applications of topological phases of matter (e.g. topological quantum computation).
+Traditionally the IQHE $\sigma_{xy}=\frac{e^2}{h}n~(n\in\mathbb{Z})$ has been explained by the Kubo formula \cite{doi:10.1143/JPSJ.12.570,1982PhLA...90..474W,0022-3719-15-22-005,PhysRevLett.49.405} and the Anderson localization model \cite{PhysRev.109.1492,PRUISKEN1984277}.
+The FQHE has been explained by the Laughlin theory \cite{PhysRevLett.50.1395} and composite particle models \cite{doi:10.1142/S0217979292000037,PhysRevLett.63.199,PhysRevLett.62.86}.

-\if{The quantum Hall effect is based on interplay of unlocalized states on the entire system and localized states around the random impurity potential \citep*{PhysRev.109.1492}.
-Extended states carry non-trivial Hall conductance $\sigma_{xy}$, whereas localized states do not contribute to $\sigma_{xy}$ thereby forms plateaus. }\fi